johnpapa/vscode-peacock/docs/about/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

-- Search[GitHub](https://github.com/johnpapa/vscode-peacock/pulls) for an open or closed PR that relates to your submission.You don't want to duplicate effort.
+- Search [GitHub](https://github.com/johnpapa/vscode-peacock/pulls) for an open or closed PR that relates to your submission.You don't want to duplicate effort.

   - Make your changes in a new git fork: